What Is a Bedroom Community? The Ins and Outs of These Sleepy Towns

 Bedroom communities have grown since their establishment in the years after WWII, but their primary function is still to give people a place to go home to after their work in the city is done.
 And there are still many benefits to setting down roots in a bedroom community.

 • Better schools: City schools have a tendency to become crowded and, many times, it’s expensive to live where the good schools are or to send your kid to a private school.
 Bedroom communities generally have good schools that don’t require breaking the bank.
-For instance, Waunakee, Wisconsin, schools are rated higher than the schools in Madison, Wisconsin.
+For instance, Waunakee, Wisconsin, schools are generally rated higher than the schools in Madison, Wisconsin.

 • Peace and quiet: A bedroom community allows you to escape the city noise.
-Sirens, traffic, construction, loud people — all hallmarks of city life — are significantly reduced in a bedroom community.
+Sirens, traffic, construction, and loud people — all hallmarks of city life — are significantly reduced in a bedroom community.

-• Larger homes and lots: Bedroom communities have more space to spread out, so homes can be larger.
-And most even come with a yard where you can relax on the weekends!
-With plenty of room for your kids and pets, this is a huge perk of moving out of the city.
-As a comparison, $450,000 in Raleigh, North Carolina, will get you a beautiful three-bedroom, three-bathroom house with a nice size backyard.
-But in Fayetteville, one of Raleigh’s bedroom communities, you can find a three-bedroom, two-bathroom, 2.5-bathroom house on 50-plus acres for just $30,000 more — and there’s even the possibility of lake frontage.
+As a comparison, $450,000 in Raleigh, North Carolina, will get you a beautiful three-bedroom, two-bathroom house with a nice-sized backyard.
+But in Fayetteville, one of Raleigh’s bedroom communities, you can find a three-bedroom, two-bathroom house sitting on a large plot of land for $300,000 — and there’s even the possibility of lake frontage.
 Or if you’re in the market for a larger home, a six-bedroom, four-bathroom house is in the same price range.

 • Less crime: Crime in bedroom communities is generally lower than in their neighboring metro area.
-For example, Tiburon, California, has a crime rating of A+ as opposed to San Francisco’s F. Boston’s crime rating is an F, whereas Quincy, Massachusetts, earns a C. In Idaho, Boise’s grade is a B, and its bedroom community, Star, has an A+.
+For example, Tiburon, California, has a crime rating of A+ as opposed to San Francisco’s F. Boston’s crime rating is an F, whereas Quincy, Massachusetts, earns a C. In Idaho, Boise’s grade is a B+, and its bedroom community, Star, has an A+.

 Drawbacks

-• Cost of commuting: When you live in the city where you work, commuting can be as simple as hopping on the subway, walking around the corner, or driving a few miles.
-But living in a bedroom community almost guarantees a longer commute upward of an hour or more.
+• Higher commuting costs: When you live in the city where you work, commuting can be as simple as hopping on the subway, walking around the corner, or driving a few miles.
+But living in a bedroom community almost guarantees a longer commute, upward of an hour or more.
 This leads to more fuel costs if you’re driving.
-If the bedroom community does have public transportation, you’ll be on it longer, meaning higher ticket costs and more time away from home.
-You can use a commute calculator to figure out the cost of driving to and from work.

 • Fewer connections: Less established than suburbs, bedroom communities often lack the neighborhood connection you’ll find in more rooted communities.
 Since most people come home only to sleep, there’s not a lot of interaction.
 Bedroom communities also typically have less in the way of neighborhood events and local meeting places than a larger city.